GA-CyberWorkforceAcademy/TeachersCorner/index.md

 ___

+#H2 **Computer Programming**

-*Computer Programming:* Programming involves using a computer language to define a set of instructions to perform.
+Programming involves using a computer language to define a set of instructions to perform.
 A programmer creates things through the use of the scientific method and technological tools.